 This course takes an in-depth look at the worsted and woollen spinning and post-spinning operations.
-It reviews the worsted and woollen production systems before covering the the preparation of top for worsted spinning, worsted ring spinning and variations and alternatives for worsted ring spinning.
+It reviews the worsted and woollen production systems before covering the preparation of top for worsted spinning, worsted ring spinning and variations and alternatives for worsted ring spinning.

 It then explores preparation for woollen spinning, woollen spinning and post-spinning operations.